Esri/arcgis-gitops/aws/arcgis-site-core/README.md

 Instructions:

 1. (Optional) Update "images" map in the config file to specify the EC2 AMIs for the operating systems Ids that will be used by the site.
-Remove entries for operating systems that will not be used by the site.
+Remove entries for operating systems that will not be used.
 2. (Optional) Update "chef_client_paths" map in the config file.
-Remove entries for operating systems that will not be used by the site.
+Remove entries for operating systems that will not be used.
 3. Commit the changes to the `main` branch and push the branch to GitHub.
-4. Run site-core-aws workflow using the `main` branch.
+4. Run site-automation-chef-aws workflow using the `main` branch.

 ## Deploy EKS Cluster

 GitHub Actions workflow **site-k8s-cluster-aws** deploys Amazon EKS cluster that meets ArcGIS Enterprise on Kubernetes system requirements.

-The workflows uses [k8s-cluster](k8s-cluster/README.md) Terraform module with [k8s-cluster.tfvars.json](../../config/aws/arcgis-site-core/k8s-cluster.tfvars.json) config file.
+The workflow uses [k8s-cluster](k8s-cluster/README.md) Terraform module with [k8s-cluster.tfvars.json](../../config/aws/arcgis-site-core/k8s-cluster.tfvars.json) config file.

 Required IAM policies: